-- Every town and city that has a branch today will still have one until at least January 2023.
+- Every town and city with a branch today will still have one until at least 2024.

-- We’ll give at least 1% of pre-tax profits to charitable activities.
+- We’ll give at least 1% of pre-tax profits to charitable activities every year.

 Reflect the diversity of our society

-By 2028, our people at all levels will reflect the society we represent.
+- Our people at every level within the organisation will reflect the society that we represent.

 Having an inclusive and diverse workforce will help us continue to serve our members in new and even better ways.
 Our diversity measures are set across gender, ethnicity, disability and sexual orientation.

 This aligns with our commitment to Goal 5: Gender Equality and Goal 10: Reduced inequalities.

 We’ll continue to consider how we integrate emerging themes such as biodiversity into our activities.
 More information on the progress we’re making against our Mutual Good Commitments can be found in our Annual report and accounts 2022 - PDF 15MB (opens in a new window).